 [211]4.6.2.3 Controls for molecular tests

-[212]For the test result to be considered reliable, appropriate controls —which will depend on the type of test used and the level of certainty should be considered for each series of nucleic acid extractions and PCR amplifications of the target pest.
+[212]For the test result to be considered reliable, appropriate controls —which will depend on the type of test used and the level of certainty required — should be considered for each series of nucleic acid extractions and PCR amplifications of the target pest.
 As a minimum, a positive nucleic acid control and a negative amplification control (no template control) should be used.

 [213]Positive nucleic acid control.
 This control is used to monitor the efficiency of the test method (apart from the extraction).
 Pre-prepared (stored) genomic DNA may be used.